 Trixie spends a lot of money in a stereotypical spooky curiosity shop for a magical artifact called the Alicorn Amulet.

-Meanwhile, Twilight is practicing a levitation spell on Fluttershy's animals.
-But then Trixie shows up and starts doing all sorts of magic.
+Twilight practices a levitation spell on Fluttershy's animals when Trixie shows up and starts doing all sorts of magic.
 She also has a black cloak and a red glow around her eyes, which in cartoon land means evil.
-And she gets more evil as the episode progresses, due to the nature of the dark powers of the Amulet.
+She gets more evil as the episode progresses, due to the nature of the dark powers of the Amulet.

-Anyway, she challenges Twilight to the titular magic duel, and the stakes are pretty damn high, the loser will have to leave Ponyville, forever.
-It turns out Trixie has been pretty pissed ever since we saw her in Boast Busters, because she's been a laughingstock all over Equestria ever since, and, unable to make money at her traveling magic show, has had to do menial, degrading, earth pony work.
+She challenges Twilight to the titular magic duel.
+The loser will have to leave Ponyville, forever.
+Trixie has been pretty pissed ever since we saw her in Boast Busters, because she's been a laughingstock all over Equestria ever since.
+And, unable to make money at her traveling magic show, has had to do menial, degrading, earth pony work.
 On a rock farm.
-So naturally, her desire for revenge against Twilight is pretty strong to begin with, plus it's being amplified by an evil amulet.
+So naturally, her desire for revenge against Twilight is pretty strong, plus her hate is amplified by the evil amulet.

 Exiled from Ponyville, Twilight turns to Zecora for guidance.
-They do some typical Zenyogameditation shit like you'd see in any movie where a character needs meditation and spirituality as a key to power.
-While she's training with Zecora, the others are ransacking the library, aka Twilight's house, in order to find a book that can explain Trixie's evil powers.
+They do some typical zen-yoga-meditation shit like you'd see in any movie where a character needs a spirituality montage as a key to power.
+Twilight's friends ransack the library, aka Twilight's house, in order to find a book that can explain Trixie's evil powers.
 They luckily stumble upon a book about the Alicorn Amulet.
 They find out that the amulet is powerful, that it corrupts the user, turning them evil, and that only the pony wearing it can take it off.
-They're all too stupid or inept to think of a way to use this information so they decide to send Fluttershy off to tell it to Twilight.
+They're all too stupid or inept to think of a way to use this information, so they decide to send Fluttershy off to tell it to Twilight.
 She hides in a log that makes it across the jar-like barrier around Ponyville, and for some reason she's wearing blue bunny ears.

 Twilight comes up with a plan to make a fake magical amulet that she can make Trixie covet so much she'll take off the Alicorn Amulet.
 So she gets Trixie to agree to a second duel.